lokapal-xyz/education/content/howtodao/08-dao-research/Research-and-Analytics/DAO-Analysis.md

   - DAOs often create internal analytics dashboards using tools like:
     - Dune Custom Queries – To extract specific governance or treasury data.
     - Grafana & The Graph – For real-time on-chain monitoring.

----

-## **Final Thoughts**

-DAO analytics tools and methodologies empower communities to make informed decisions, track governance trends, and optimize treasury strategies.
-By leveraging the right data platforms, DAOs can enhance transparency, security, and efficiency.